Start9Labs/nextcloud-startos/docs/integrations/joplin/desktop-guide.md

 # Connecting Joplin to Nextcloud

-This guide will go over how to connect Joplin running on a Desktop machine to your Embassy's Nextcloud over LAN.
+This guide will go over how to connect Joplin running on a desktop machine to your StartOS Nextcloud over LAN.

-This guide assumes your Nextcloud username is _embassy_
+This guide assumes your Nextcloud username is _admin_

 It also assumes that you have set up LAN on your desktop machine.
 If you still need to do that, please head here - https://docs.start9.com/latest/user-manual/connecting/connecting-lan/

-1. First go into Nextcloud on your Embassy and click here
+1. First go into Nextcloud on your server and click here

     ![Joplin setup](./assets/joplin-setup0.png "Click on Folders")